Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Save changes and run the setup.

-Once this is done, check if the problem is resolved by enabling your Wi-Fi and reconnecting it to the BT Home Hub.
-If you are still unable to connect, you can try the next solution.
+Once done, check if the problem is resolved by enabling your Wi-Fi and reconnecting it to the BT Home Hub.
+If you cannot connect, you can try the next solution.

 3. Run network/Wi-Fi Troubleshooter

 - Press Windows + I to open Settings.

 - Locate and select Update & Security.

 - In the left pane, click on Troubleshoot, click Network Adapter, and select Run the troubleshooter.

 When this problem occurs, the cause might be related to your PC’s Wi-Fi/network connectivity.
 If so, you can run the Network troubleshooter to fix the error.